Examining digital devices at the Canadian border

 - smartwatches

-The CBSA has always had a policy on examination of goods.
-To provide greater certainty, the Agency now has a dedicated policy on examination of digital devices at ports of entry.
+The CBSA has always had policies on examination of goods and has dedicated policies on the examination of personal digital devices.

-Reasons an officer might examine your digital device(s) include concerns regarding your:
+Reasons an officer might examine your personal digital device(s) include concerns regarding your:

 - identity

-- failure to comply with Canadian laws or regulations
+- failure to comply with Canadian border laws or regulations

-What to expect if we examine your digital device
+What to expect if we examine your personal digital device

-A CBSA officer will start with some questions before examining your digital device.
-To examine the digital device, the officer will first ask for the password which will be written down on a piece of paper.
+A CBSA officer will start with some questions before examining your personal digital device.
+To examine the device, the officer will first ask for the password.
+If the device is password-protected, they will write your password on a piece of paper.
 You are obligated to provide your password when asked.

-Failure to grant access to your digital device may result in the detention of that device under section 101 of the Customs Act, or seizure of the device under subsection 140 (1) of the Immigration and Refugee Protection Act.
+Note Failure to grant access to your personal digital device may result in the detention of that device under section 101 of the Customs Act, or seizure of the device under subsection 140 (1) of the Immigration and Refugee Protection Act or under section 110 of the Customs Act.

-The officer should turn your device on airplane mode to disable its ability to send and receive information.
-This ensures they can only access information stored on the device.
+The officer will disable the network connectivity on your device, for example turn on airplane mode to disable its ability to send and receive information.
+This ensures that for CBSA border control purposes the officer can only examine documents or evidence stored on the device.

 The officer will usually examine your device in your presence, unless there are operational considerations that make it inappropriate to do so.